mpi-sv/mpi-sv.github.io/manual.md

 ## [](#header-2)**(3).
 The format of the input LTL property file**

 MPI-SV verifies deadlock-freedom property in default.
 If one wants to verify other kinds of property, you can use `-ltl-property=<filename>` to input a LTL property file.
+Until now, MPI-SV only supports the LTL property of message passing operations.
 The format of the LTL property file is as follows.
 ```
 <p>+
 <f>
 ```
 There are two parts.
 The first part defines the events of atomic propositions.
-Each atomic proposition &lt;p&gt; is defined as follows.
+Each atomic proposition &lt;p&gt; is defined as follows, where &lt;op&gt; can only be one of the four message passing operators.
+Please refer to our [paper](jump1) for the meanings of these four operations.
+Each atomic proposition defines a message passing between two processes using an operation.
+The first number defines the rank of the processs where the operation is in.
+The second number defines the rank of the target process of a send operation or the source process of a receive operation.
 ```
 <p> ::= 'p'[1-9][0-9]* = <op>([0-9]+,[0-9]+)
 <op> ::= Recv | Irecv | Ssend | Isend